-The combination of optimism and overconfidence causes people to over exaggerate about their knowledge and their ability to control a situation, and also to underestimate the risks of their actions.
+The combination of optimism and overconfidence causes people to exaggerate about their knowledge and their ability to control a situation, and also to underestimate the risks of their actions."

-This phenomenon that's described by Yossi Yassour, stands out when it comes to technical entrepreneurs; sometimes, for them, the product which they develop is the best and exactly what the market needs.
+This phenomenon that Yossi Yasur describes is quite obvious when it comes to entrepreneurs who are technical people.
+Sometimes, for them, the product which they develop is the best there is, and exactly what the market needs.
 Therefore, the product will sell itself almost without any marketing efforts.

-Though. in reality, it's usually different and it seems that there are competitive products.
-Clients have demands for changes, so if they don't make the right marketing actions, the product won't sell itself.
+But the reality is usually different, and it turns out that there are already competing products.
+Clients have demands for changes, so if they don't take the right marketing actions, the product won't sell itself.

-The ability to ask for help comes from high self-esteem: a person who asks for help acknowledges his strengths and limits and does not fear to let others know he/she needs help.
+The ability to ask for help comes from high self-esteem: A person who asks for help acknowledges his/her strengths and limits and does not fear to let others know he/she needs help.

-The need for help can be in any field, and only by acknowledging that we need it.
+The need for help can be in any field, and only by admitting that we need it.

-Ed Mlavsky, who knows the entrepreneur's field from all his aspects, talks about it in his video that was produced through Global Entrepreneurship Week.
+Ed Mlavsky, who knows the entrepreneur's field in all aspects, talked about it in a video that was produced through Global Entrepreneurship Week.
 He said: "Don't be ashamed to ask for help."